readthedocs/readthedocs.org/docs/commercial/sharing.rst

    You can always revoke access in the same panel.

-Users can log out by using the :ref:`Log Out <versions:Logging out>` button in the RTD flyout.
+Users can log out by using the :ref:`Log Out <versions:Logging out>` link in the RTD flyout menu.

 Effects
 -------